ClickHouse/ClickHouse/docs/en/development/build-cross-osx.md

 The cross-build for macOS is based on the [Build instructions](../development/build.md), follow them first.

+The following sections provide a walkthrough for building ClickHouse for `x86_64` macOS.
+If you’re targeting ARM architecture, simply substitute all occurrences of `x86_64` with `aarch64`.
+For example, replace `x86_64-apple-darwin` with `aarch64-apple-darwin` throughout the steps.

 ## Install Clang-17

 Follow the instructions from https://apt.llvm.org/ for your Ubuntu or Debian setup.